darosior/lightning-rfc/tests/events/test-spec.md

 * `maybe-send`: a message the implementation may send, at any point from now on (until the next `disconnect`)
 * `must-not-send`: a message the implementation must not send, at any point from now on (until the next `disconnect`).
 This implies waiting at the end of the test (for a gossip flush!) to make sure it doesn't send it.
 * `expect-tx`: a transaction the implementation is expected to broadcast.
 The transactions here assume deterministic signatures.
 * `expect-error`: the implementation is expected to detect an error.
-This is generally a `expect-send` of `type=error` but it's legal for it to simply close the connection.
+This is generally an `expect-send` of `type=error` but it's legal for it to simply close the connection.
 If there's no `expect-error` event, the implementation is expected *not* to have an error.

 ## Test Node Setup